Madness of March 2026

 No. 12 seeds went 2-2 last year.

-[No. 12 seeds are currently 1-0]
+[No. 12 seeds went 1-3]

-No. 13 seeds have beaten a No. 4 in 11 of past 16 NCAA Tournaments.
+No. 13 seeds have beaten a No. 4 in 11 of past 16 NCAA Tournaments. [did not happen this year]

-No. 14 seeds have won at least 1 game in 6 of the last 12 years, but two No. 14 seeds winning in the same tourney has only happened three times (2015, 1995, 1986).
+No. 14 seeds have won at least 1 game in 6 of the last 12 years, but two No. 14 seeds winning in the same tourney has only happened three times (2015, 1995, 1986). [did not happen this year]

 First Round all-time record [2026 results]